notFenixion/ctf-writeups/ycep2023/web/wosint/README.md

 For this challenge, we need to find 3 different pieces hidden in different places.

-The following steps are ordered by difficulty (in my opinion)
+The following pieces are ordered by difficulty (in my opinion)

 <br/><br/>